Dayton.FYI

 DateItemTopicVote

-Concept prototype of the Accountability Tracker.
-A full implementation would cover all elected officials with complete voting records, campaign finance data, and searchable archives across terms.
+Concept prototype of the Accountability Tracker using placeholder data only.
+The commissioner, votes, and figures shown are illustrative, not real.
+A full implementation would cover all elected officials with verified voting records, campaign finance data, and searchable archives across terms.

-5. Community Pipeline.
-The mechanism that turns community experience into structured input for the policy process.
-Documenters notes, neighborhood patterns, community forum outcomes, and public records synthesized into policy briefs when clear, systemic issues emerge.
-A drainage problem documented across multiple meetings, a cluster of code violations, a service gap identified through testimony — the Info District gives the problem the analytical backbone it needs to become actionable policy.
-The Info District does not lobby.
-It does not advocate.
-It does not tell the commission what to decide.
-It ensures that community knowledge enters the policy process with the rigor and structure it deserves — and that the public can see what happens after it does.
+5. Community Action Pipeline.
+A monitoring dashboard that turns community experience into structured, actionable input that can later develop into real policy.
+Documenter notes, identified neighborhood patterns (via AI pattern recognition), community forum outcomes, and public records synthesized into policy briefs when systemic issues emerge.
+If a drainage problem is documented across multiple meetings, a single LLC is connected to a cluster of code violations, or a service gap is identified through multiple testimonies, this dashboard flags the potential problem and gives it the analytical backbone it needs to be addressed through policy.
+The Info District is not and should not lobby or tell the City Commission what to decide, but it should ensure that community knowledge enters the policy process with rigor and structure.
+Crucially, this pipeline allows residents to watch the full life cycle of an issue being addressed and should be used to feed year-end summaries of accomplishments that can later be used as tracked metrics of success.

 📝